 An epiretinal membrane is a condition with many names: macular pucker, pre-retinal fibrosis, cellophane maculopathy, and surface wrinkle retinopathy, among others.
 All of these allude to an ailment that causes blurred and/or distorted central vision.

-What causes an epiretinal membrane or macular pucker in Laguna Hills?
+What causes an epiretinal membrane or macular pucker?

 The vitreous gel separates from the retina in nearly everyone at some point in his or her life.
 In some people, when the vitreous separates, it causes scar tissue to form over the macula.
 This extra tissue will often thicken and contract, causing an irregular surface of the macula layer.

-What are the symptoms of an epiretinal membrane or macular pucker in Laguna Hills?
+What are the symptoms of an epiretinal membrane or macular pucker?

 Some patients are without symptoms, but as the macular pucker or epiretinal membrane thickens, patients will often describe wavy lines or distorted central vision.
 Blurred vision and/or difficulty reading may also be a symptom.